Xomega-Net/Xomega.Docs/docs/visual-studio/new-projects/new-solutions.md

 ## Selecting solution components

-You should see a *Xomega Solution Configuration* screen, which allows you to pick and configure client-side and server-side technologies and projects that you want to use in your solution.
+You should see a *Xomega Solution Configuration* screen, which allows you to set the target framework (.NET 9.0, if installed, or .NET 8.0), and then pick and configure client-side and server-side technologies and projects that you want to use in your solution.

 Usually, you just need to pick the main client-side technology, and any other projects that are required for your selection will be automatically included in the solution as well.